KoromeloDev/DisplayMenu/README.md

-void selectNext();                                // Navigates to the next menu index void selectPrevious();                            // Navigates to the зrevious menu index void setMenuLoop(bool enable);                    // If enabled (default): when selectNext() is called on the last element, it switches to the first element, and in reverse when selectPrevious() is called.
+void selectNext();                                // Navigates to the next menu index void selectPrevious();                            // Navigates to the зrevious menu index constexpr void setMenuLoop(bool enable);                    // If enabled (default): when selectNext() is called on the last element, it switches to the first element, and in reverse when selectPrevious() is called. void setScale(uint8_t scale);                     // Sets the display scale

 void incrementValue() const;                      // Increases 1 to the current value.
 If the value is bool, it inverts it. void decrementValue() const;                      // Decreases 1 to the current value.
 If the value is bool, it inverts it.